-The itinerary builder is a bit glitchy — when I said I wanted to finish in Muxia instead of Santiago, it suggested a rather optimistic 138 km (86 mile) final day — and doesn’t seem to take account of alternate routes, but you can combine, split, and add days as needed.
+The itinerary builder is a bit glitchy.
+When I said I wanted to finish in Muxia instead of Santiago, it suggested a rather optimistic 138 km (86 mile) final day.
+It also doesn’t seem to take account of alternate routes, but you can combine, split, and add days as needed.
 Daily distances are recalculated on the fly.

 The listing for each day shows a list of towns and villages you’ll walk through, each with the elevation, services available, and distance from the start point.
 Tapping on any of them provides details for the various accommodation options in that place, including prices, facilities, opening hours, and contact information.

-There’s a route map built in, with limited offline support (if you’ve loaded the map for an area already, the app will save it to use offline), and you can send your current GPS location to friends and family with a few taps.
+There’s a route map with limited offline support (if you’ve loaded the map for an area already, the app will save it to use without a connection), and you can send your current GPS location to friends and family with a few taps.

 There are no route descriptions, history, or other typical guidebook information provided, so you may want to supplement with another app or physical guidebook for that sort of detail.
 What it does, however, it does well, and you can’t argue with the price.Routes covered: Francés

 Android, free.
 Making a donation adds support for local weather forecasts